-Tasty and comforting with the delicious taste of broccoli, this soup is perfect with a chunk of crusty bread.
+Tasty and comforting with the delicious creamy taste, this Broccoli Soup is perfect with a chunk of crusty bread.

 We are well and truely in what I am calling Soup Season.
 Although the weather isn’t as cold as it usually is at this time of year, a lovely soup is still perfect on a cold, dark evening.